skltp-anpassningstjanster/riv.ssek.RIVSSEKAdapter/README.md

 The RIVSSEKAdaptre runs on Mule 3.3.1.

+By using this SKLTP distribution the user and the users organisation agrees to comply with the terms specified by Mules' Common Public Attribution License (CPAL https://www.mulesoft.com/cpal )

 Configuration files
 --------------------
 The following configuration files should be added to the mule conf-folder.